What’s the right type of storage for you?

 Should you go with Google cloud storage, a portable hard drive or both?
 We’ll help you work it out…

-Essays, presentations, notes.
-Movies, music, photos.
-It’s easy to build up stacks of digital files.
-Some of these take up more space than others, but whether big or small – how are you going to store them?
+From essays and presentations to iTunes and photos, the average person accumulates stacks of digital files.
+Some will take up more space than others, but big or small – how are you going to store them?

 What are gigabytes and terabytes?

 When buying a portable hard drive or signing up for cloud storage, you’ll see a lot of info about gigabytes (GB) and terabytes (TB) – which tell you how much stuff you can save.
-Here’s a rough idea of how much space your files will take up:
+Here’s a rough idea of how much you can store:

 Portable hard drive